 - Cons are that babies often grown out of them developmentally after a few months, roughly when they grow out of swaddling. (although if this puts you off many sling libraries including ourselves offer very cost effective long term loans to save you needing to buy your own).

 For more on the differences between stretchy wrap brands please read our comparison article where we take a look at 16 different wraps.
+To understand more about the differences between one way and two way stretchy wraps click here.

 Examples of Stretchy carriers include;

-2. Woven Wraps Perfect for newborns all the way until you no longer wish to carry (preschooler or beyond).
+Perfect for newborns all the way until you no longer wish to carry (preschooler or beyond).
 These are simply a long piece of woven (non stretchy) material that can be tied around you and baby.

 - Pros are that these are the most versatile of all carriers, they are the one true one sling fits all carrier.
 Great for bad backs as you get a perfect fit every time.
 No limit on what you can do with them - front, hip and back carries - only your imagination!